The Time-Dependent Distribution of Optical Polarization Angle Changes in Blazars: The identification of rotations

 \begin{enumerate} \item The \ac{evpa} has to change consistently in one direction and the rotation rate must not change by more than a threshold value, chosen to be a factor of~5 from the previous measurement, as originally introduced by \citet{blinov_2015}. \item The \ac{evpa} has to change by at least $90^\circ$ between first and last measurement. \item The \ac{evpa} difference between the first and last data point has to be significant compared to measurement uncertainties. \item The rotation has to be sampled by at least four measurements. \end{enumerate}

 For criterion~(iii) \citet{blinov_2015,blinov_2016a,blinov_2016b,blinov_2018} required that each pair of consecutive data points shows a significant difference.
 However, eventually point-to-point \ac{evpa} changes will stop being significant as the \ac{evpa} curve sampling becomes denser at constant measurement uncertainties.
 Keeping the consecutive-point-significance requirement would then result in spuriously dismissing rotations.
-Therefore, we drop this requirement in this work.
+Therefore, in this work we relaxed this requirement to significance between the first and last data point only.

 We consider gaps longer than 30~days between consecutive measurements to automatically break a rotation.
 This last criterion only affects season~1--3 data, as season~4 was observed continuously without long gaps.
 We call each period of consecutive data points that are separated by less than 30~days an \emph{observing period}.